Rifatbd0789/RHR-Edu/questions_and_answers.md

 #### Answer: A

-<i>at first declared an variable name greeting.
+<i>at first declared an variable which name is greeting.
 then, the value of greetign was set to an empty object. that is why greetign will be an empty object {}. it is not related to that variable because of the spelling is different from each other.</i>